-The screening tests above provide a risk score for the fetus having Downs Syndrome.
-If the risk of Downs is greater than 1 in 150 (a result that 5% of those tested will get) then the woman is offered amniocentesis or chorionic villus sampling.
-These provide a sample of the fetal cells, that can then undergo karyotyping and give a definitive answer of whether they have Downs or not.
+The screening tests provide a risk score for the fetus having Down’s syndrome.
+When the risk of Down’s is greater than 1 in 150 (occurs in around 5% of tested women), the woman is offered amniocentesis or chorionic villus sampling.

-Chorionic villus sampling involves ultrasound guided biopsy of placental tissue.
+- Chorionic villus sampling (CVS) involves an ultrasound-guided biopsy of the placental tissue.
 This is used when testing is done earlier in pregnancy (before 15 weeks).

-Amniocentesis involves ultrasound guided aspiration of some amniotic fluid using a needle and syringe.
-This is later in pregnancy once enough amniotic fluid makes it safer to take a sample.
+- Amniocentesis involves ultrasound-guided aspiration of amniotic fluid using a needle and syringe.
+This is used later in pregnancy once there is enough amniotic fluid to make it safer to take a sample.